 Keeping a watch on your agents’ time between calls is an excellent way to measure your call center operations’ efficiency.

-Your call center waiting time shouldn’t be too long or too short as your agents need to maintain the balance of not being distracted by boredom yet not overburdened with calls and having just enough time to glance through information for the next call.
+Your call center waiting time shouldn’t be too long or too short as your agents need to maintain the balance of not being distracted by boredom yet not also being overburdened with calls and having just enough time to glance through information for the next call.

 Having the right combination of dialer options can save your call center operations a lot of waiting time.